TTTheo/ATM/design_doc.md

         * StockDao.java
         * UserDao.java
         * TransactionDao.java
-    * For most of them, they follow the interface.
-But for specific classes like CustomerStockDao.java, where composite primary key is used, it’s not possible to select or delete with a single key word.
-So, select and delete method is overloaded with two-argument methods that allows us to pass in a combination of keywords.

 ## Starting Design and Explanation
 We decided to use Yujing Chen's Bank ATM as our starting design.
 There were numerous reasons for choosing this design.